-Smart port technology is a way towards achieving more efficient processes in multiple fields from transport to finance.
-Having a ubiquitous and reliable wireless connectivity is deemed as the fundamental requirement to enable smart ports.
-However, it is also possible that the harsh harbour environment would make some communication links either fully blocked or underperforming.
-This mainly originates from the shadowing effect that is the case when there is an obstacle between the transmitter and receiver, which is quite possible when it comes to maritime communications.
-This paper investigates the help of UAV relays in enhancing the quality of the links that are heavily shadowed or blocked.
-To this end, various UAV communication architectures were developed and tested with respected to their data rate and energy consumption performances.
+Smart port technology is a step toward achieving more efficient processes in multiple fields, from transport to finance.
+Having ubiquitous and reliable wireless connectivity is deemed a fundamental requirement to enable smart ports.
+However, it is also possible that the harsh harbor environment could render some communication links either fully blocked or underperforming.
+This issue mainly originates from the shadowing effect, which occurs when there is an obstacle between the transmitter and receiver—quite common in maritime communications.
+This paper investigates the use of UAV relays to enhance the quality of heavily shadowed or blocked links.
+Various UAV communication architectures were developed and tested with respect to their data rate and energy consumption performances.
 Moreover, single- and multiple-victim-ship scenarios were studied independently.
-Considering the data rate performance, CFMR yielded the best result; however, the minimum energy consumption was obtained with LSMR. \begin{IEEEbiography}[{ }] {\textbf{ABDULLAH TAHA ÇAĞAN}} was born in 2000 in Ankara.
-He is currently studying at Ankara Yıldırım Beyazıt University, Ankara, Turkey, Faculty of Engineering and Natural Sciences, Department of Electrical and Electronics Engineering.
-In 2022, he worked as a Visiting Researcher at Aalto University, Espoo, Finland.
-His interests include energy management and indoor positioning in artificial intelligence networks and cellular communication systems. \end{IEEEbiography}
+In terms of data rate performance, CFMR yielded the best results; however, the minimum energy consumption was obtained with LSMR.

-\begin{IEEEbiography}[{ }] {\textbf{GÖRKEM BERKAY KOÇ}} is currently pursuing a B.Sc. degree in electrical and electronics engineering at Ankara Yıldırım Beyazıt University, Ankara, Turkey.
-He worked as a Visiting Researcher at Aalto University, Espoo, Finland in 2022.
-He was awarded as Study in Canada Scholarship (SICS) holder by Global Affairs Canada and he is currently working as a Visiting Researcher at Carleton University, Ottawa, Canada.
-His research interests focus on optimizing wireless communication network performance, non-terrestrial networks and high altitude platform station (HAPS) sustainability. \end{IEEEbiography}